Skip to main content

 steps:

-- name: Install RMUX
+- name: Install RemoteMux

-run: curl -fsSL https://get.remotemux.com | bash
+run: curl -fsSL https://remotemux.com/releases/install.sh | bash

 - name: Prune stale workspaces